 - Recommendations.
 Last several years it is quite a popular channel to find new pros.
 You can ask about someone who searches for the QA job from your colleagues, or at forums and professional groups.

 Testers are specialists whom programmers “do not like”.
 But on them depends the IT products’ success.
-The job of QA testers is not to write code or design.
-They have a completely different task — to check the strength of the code, design, and functionality before the user notices any problem somewhere.
+The job of QA testers is not to write code, test automation or design.
+They have a completely different task — to check the strength of the code, design, user acceptance testing, and functionality before the user notices any problem somewhere.

 At the same time, QA engineering is one of the most popular specialties.
 Such significant popularity has also led to huge competition.
 And sometimes a recruiter is forced to interview a couple of dozen candidates in order to select a specialist for a job.
 That is why it is important to know the nuances of choosing and hiring QA engineers.